RudolfCardinal/rota/README.md

     to check your various rota designs for banding/compliance, and thus allows you to develop something safe and financially reasonable in a shorter time and with fewer false starts.

+Tips

+    - The program produces HTML output; use a web browser to view the rota files generated.

+    - Use the '-d' or '--daynums' option to add day numbers (as well as dates) to the rota.
+This can help when comparing existing/new rotas.

+    - Use the '-s' or '--skipanalytics' option to generate a rota very quickly but without the analysis.
+Iterate through (change code, regenerate, check) quickly until you're satisfied; then remove the '-s' option to perform the full analyses.